rapyuta-robotics/alica/alica-supplementary/alica_designer_runtime/README.md

 #### 3.2.1 Import

-Click on ‘Github -> Git Import’ (see image above), and you’ll see the following form.
+Click on ‘Github -> Git Import’, and you’ll see the following form.

 ![import_git](./doc/import_git.png)